 For whatever reason, it had unlocked something within me that lended the opportunity to be exactly the kind of comic I want to be; loud, physical, a little crass, and confident.
 Achieving such a balance is challenging, but it somehow all came together as my jeans and T-shirt got tossed in a locker.
 I’d call it “my kink,” but my feelings have little to do with sexual gratification and everything to do with artistic satisfaction.

-I took on two of humanity’s biggest nightmares at once; public speaking, and showing up to work and realising you didn’t put clothes on.
+I took on two of humanity’s biggest nightmares at once; public speaking, and showing up to work and realizing you didn’t put clothes on.
 Since then, I have accepted every opportunity to perform at a sex club and have always opted to perform in what I would call an “outfit.”
 A well-coordinating black bralette and cheekily printed panty, boots, and thigh-high socks.
 Yes, I have put together a formula for how to show up to these gigs.
-I’ve done comedy in the full monty and I’ll take the option to accessorize over it every time.
+I’ve done comedy while baring all and I’ll take the option to accessorize over it every time.
 As much as I love being naked in my apartment on a lazy afternoon after a shower, I appreciate being able to put together a not-quite-naked look for the occasion of being in front of people.

 Unlike other performative arts like burlesque or pole dancing, there is an element of “having to be sexy” that’s missing when it comes to stand-up.
 You are bringing aspects of yourself that aren’t sexy to the surface, and I really think good stand-up makes a person's appearance sort of disappear.

 I spoke to one of the only people I know who’s ever done burlesque and stand-up, and her perspective doesn’t vastly differ from mine.
 Daisy Badcock is a Toronto-based actor and burlesque performer.
 The times I’ve seen her perform, she’s made creative choices and injects an upbeat energy into her face and body movements.
-Her songs picks are more campy then they are sensual, and she is not afraid to make a mess.
-The last chance I had to see her live was at a Christmas themed variety show where she danced to a franticly jumping mix of “All I Want for Christmas is You,” “Turn Down For What,” and “Get Low” (which ended with her nearly completely nude and pouring eggnog all over her pastie-laden boobs).
+Her song picks are more campy then they are sensual, and she is not afraid to make a mess.
+The last chance I had to see her live was at a Christmas-themed variety show where she danced to a mix of “All I Want for Christmas Is You,” “Turn Down for What,” and “Get Low” (which ended with her nearly completely nude and pouring eggnog all over her pastie-laden boobs).